colourfullyy/arya/README.md

 2.Create a new application at https://discord.com/developers/applications then go to bot => create a new bot.

-3.From the root directory of the project create a folder named config then create the file config.json, open it and put this inside:
+3.From the root directory of the project create a folder named config then create the a file named config.json, open it and put this inside:

 {
     "token": <copy and paste the bots' token into here>